Last Updated on October 29, 2023

 Hemiepiphysiodesis or Physeal Tethering of Medial Side

 Its also indicated if the line drawn from center of femoral head to center of ankle falls in the lateral quadrant of tibial plateau in patient > 10 yrs of age.

-Apart from staples, screws or plate/screws can also be used.
+Apart from staples, screws or plate and screws can also be used.

 It is important to place them extraperiosteally as to avoid physeal injury.